Watch: Tennessee's Tony Vitello Tossed From Game, Has A 'Bump' With Umpire On Way Out

 The Tennessee baseball squad was coming off its first loss in SEC play on Friday night, which was one of the storylines coming out of the game.
-The other point of argument from the Vols dugout was the strike-zone that the home plate umpire established.
-It was back and forth between the Tennessee coach and umpire crew on Friday night, which spilled over to Saturday’s contest.
+The other point of argument from the Vols dugout was the strike zone that the home plate umpire established.
+It was back and forth between the Tennessee coach and umpire crew all Friday night, which spilled over to Saturday’s contest.

 pic.twitter.com/z95xDlRDN9

-After the disruption, it was reported that the Vols were not allowed to also use the ‘fur coat’ prop that they use after hitting home-runs.
-The umpire and the Tennessee staff have had past run-ins, dating back to Omaha and the Vols game against Texas, when former assistant coach Ross Kivett was tossed from a College World Series game.
-Houston assistant, Kivett, shared his thoughts on social media.
+After the disruption, it was reported that the Vols were not allowed to also use the “fur coat” prop that they use after hitting home runs.
+The umpire and the Tennessee staff have had past run-ins, dating back to last year in Omaha and the Vols game against Texas, when former assistant coach Ross Kivett was tossed from a College World Series game.
+Kivitt, now an assistant at Houston, shared his thoughts on social media.

 In the middle of the fourth inning, Alabama first base coach was also ejected from the game.